Prior to reading the novel, I cam across several reviews of Dan Simmons’ 2011 novel Flashback. I was struck by the number of times I came

 In fact, guns are ubiquitous in the novel, but they do not make the

 novel’s world a safer place.
-Bottom’s
+In fact, Bottom’s

-politics of the setup.
+son seems particularly negatively affected by the politics of the setting.
 And if the

 novel’s conclusion is taken as sentiment, then the ideas being fought against